CGLemon/ElephantArt/README.md

 ## More options to build

-Unlike the other chinese chess engine based on network.
-Elephant Art doesn't need any backend.
-But you still accelerate the network by third party blas library.
+Unlike the other chinese chess engine based on network, Elephant Art doesn't need any blas backend library.
+You can still accelerate the network by third party blas library.
 Here is it.

 Accelerate the network on CPU.
 OpenBlas is required.
+OpenBlas is significantly faster than built-in blas.

     $ cmake .. -DBLAS_BACKEND=OPENBLAS